wireseo/tp/docs/DeveloperGuide.md

 =======
 ## Edit Command
+In this section, we will introduce the `Edit Command`.
+It will show the structure of the `EditCommand` class as well as the path diagram and sequence diagram of the
+`EditLoginCommand` to capture the interactions between the `EditLoginCommand` and other object classes.

 ### What is Edit Command
 The `EditCommand` is an abstract class encapsulating the different implementations to edit `Student`, `UserLogin` and `MasterCheck`.